Section 9: Travel

 The cardholder may request a replacement card by completing the CMR form.
 The replacement card will generally be available within 10 business days.

-Cardholders must provide the last four characters of the UT EID or their PIN when calling the Customer Service Center.
+Cardholders must provide the last four characters of their Employee ID or their PIN when calling the Customer Service Center.
 The PIN is provided by PTCA when the card is picked up.
-If a PIN has not been established, the user must use the last four characters of the UTEID.
+If a PIN has not been established, the user must use the last four characters of the Employee ID.

 Citibank also allows CLIBA cardholders the ability to grant inquiry access to their travel card account to another individual, referred to as an Authorized to Inquire (ATI).
-If a user would like to add, change or delete an ATI, he/she must complete the Citibank Commercial Cards - Add/Change Authorized to Inquire (ATI) Form.
+To add, change or delete an ATI, the cardholder must complete the Citibank Commercial Cards - Add/Change Authorized to Inquire (ATI) Form.

 NOTE: ATI access is limited to UTSA employees only.